Skip to main content

 • “I fully recommend it to anyone who likes quirky, little indie titles with unlimited charm and are infinitely replayable.”

-• “Different maps, different characters, and using different builds with each character on procedurally generated maps is a huge amount of replayability.”
+• “Different maps, different characters and using different builds with each character on procedurally generated maps provide a huge amount of replayability.”

 • “Replay value is limited, but depending on your level of completionism, you could probably get between 20-40 hours of playtime.”